rpeszek/my-blogs/posts/2022-08-20-code-cognitiveload.md

 except, in this post my interest is the cognitive effort only not the total cost.

-Achieving _simplicity_ on a larger scale projects is not _easy_.
+Achieving _simplicity_ on a larger scale project is not _easy_.
 Easy does not scale well.
 There appears to be no free lunch, cognitive load needs to be somewhere.
 My big preference is trying to achieve _hard and simple_ rather than _easy and complex_.
-Another words, I prefer to spend my learning bandwidth on germane load over extraneous load.
+Another words, I prefer to spend my cognitive bandwidth on germane load over extraneous load.
 This, I am pleased to note, is inline with cognitive psychology.

 Recall the advice from cognitive psychologists is to reduce extraneous load redirecting it towards germane load.